The Common

 Housing

-To boost the supply of affordable housing in the City of Ryde, a $5million contribution was proposed to be made to Council to be applied towards key worker affordable housing.
+To boost the supply of affordable housing in the City of Ryde, a $5million contribution will be made to Council to be applied towards key worker affordable housing.

-It was also planned to dedicate to the City of Ryde and the local community a 1 hectare public park, containing over 2,000m2 of varied play space for all ages and abilities and 700m2 of multi-purpose sports and leisure courts for sports such as volleyball, soccer, tennis, basketball, badminton and table tennis.
-The park would have made up 15% of the site.
+The proposal also gifts to the City of Ryde and the local community a 1 hectare public park, containing over 2,000m2 of varied play space for all ages and abilities and 700m2 of multi-purpose sports and leisure courts for sports such as volleyball, soccer, tennis, basketball, badminton and table tennis.
+The park will make up 15% of the site.

 Greening Our City

-For a cooler canopy and to protect the environment, Marsfield Common planned to plant at least 570 new trees throughout the site.
-That meant that 65% of the site would have been be covered by tree canopy, providing shared comfort, habitat and ‘better lungs’ for the district.
+For a cooler canopy and to protect the environment, Marsfield Common plans to plant at least 570 new trees throughout the site.
+This means that 65% of the site will be covered by tree canopy, providing shared comfort, habitat and ‘better lungs’ for the area.